 Building a solid customer base should start long before a product ever comes to market.
 By neglecting this area in your planning, you’ll be playing a dangerous game.
 From the off, you need to have someone on board whose sole purpose it is to get out there, start building relationships and forming a network, ready for when you can finally press go.

 This will also help you avoid another common trap, which is to build a product that nobody wants or needs.
 If you think you have a great idea and lock yourself away to work on it without ever interacting with the world, then your chances of success are slim.
 Just because you think everyone will want your product, doesn’t mean they will.

 Many promising startups have folded because they failed to find customers, so here are some top tips for you to think about, while you’re busy with your product development.

 Taking your product to market

 Which strategy is going to be best for taking your product to market?
 There are no definite answers here, but there will be lots of examples you can look at.
 See what others have tried and had success with in the past.

 Step one is to determine exactly who your customers are ultimately going to be, then to tailor your strategy around that.
-We say ‘ultimately’ because it’s likely that there’ll be some movement along the way, before you settle on a final product.
-The target audience of that product may end up being very different to the one you first anticipated.
+We say ‘ultimately’ because it’s likely that there’ll be some movement along the way before you settle on a final product.
+The target audience of that product may end up being very different from the one you first anticipated.

-Keep in mind that no matter what strategy you use, in the beginning you need two key things: data and money.
-Think how you’re going to get both of these things.
-If you have paying customers, then you will immediately be a lot more interesting to later stage funding firms.
+Keep in mind that no matter what strategy you use, in the beginning, you need two key things: data and money.
+Think about how you’re going to get both of these things.
+If you have paying customers, then you will immediately be a lot more interesting to later-stage funding firms.